JouleCai/geospacelab/README.md

 ## Features
 - Class-based data manager, including
-  - __DataHub__: the core module to manage data from multiple sources,
+  - __DataHub__: the core module (top-level class) to manage data from multiple sources,
-  - __DatasetModel__: the base class to download, load, and process data from a data source,
+  - __Dataset__: the middle-level class to download, load, and process data from a data source,
-  - __VariableModel__: the base class to store the value, error, and other attributes for a variable.
+  - __Variable__: the base-level class to store the data array of a variable with various attributes, including its error, name, label, unit, group, and dependencies.
 - Extendable
   - Provide a standard procedure from downloading, loading, and post-processing the data.
-  - Easy to extend for a data source which has not been included in the package.
+  - Easy to extend for a data source which has not been supported in the package.
   - Flexible to add functions for post-processing.
 - Visualization
   - Time series plots with
     - automatically adjustable time ticks and tick labels.
-    - dynamical panels (easily adding or removing panels).
+    - dynamical panels (flexible to add or remove panels).
+    - automatically detect the time gaps.
     - useful marking tools (vertical line crossing panels, shadings, top bars, etc, see Example 2 in [Usage](https://github.com/JouleCai/geospacelab#usage))
   - Map projection